Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/effects/multiply.rst

-(with the "traditional" representation of three bytes, like RGB(124, 255, 56), the multiplications give far too high results, like RGB(7316, 46410, 1848), that have to bequi doivent être normalisé normalized (brought back) by dividing them by 256 to fit in the range of (0 to 255)...).
+(with the "traditional" representation of three bytes, like RGB(124, 255, 56), the multiplications give far too high results, like RGB(7316, 46410, 1848), that have to be normalized (brought back) by dividing them by 256 to fit in the range of (0 to 255)...).

 This effect has two main usages: